• About UPF-BSM

 Evaluation will result from continuous monitoring of the students’ progress using a range of assessment techniques.

-These include execution of activities, participation during lectures and case discussions, performance in the Wet Lab Module and Simulator Module, subject exams (in multiple choice format), and quality of Final Project written work and defence.
-In addition, the students’ performance during their internship will be evaluated by their mentor.
+The assessment criteria encompass the execution of activities, active participation during lectures and case discussions, attendance and performance in both the Wet Lab Module and Simulator Module, and subject exams administered in a multiple-choice format.
+The quality of the Final Project, including both the written work and defense, will also be evaluated.
+Additionally, the students' performance during their internship will be assessed by their tutor.
+Furthermore, students are required to attend a symposium, with their performance evaluated based on a project related to the symposium.

 On-going evaluation will ensure a balanced distribution of effort and a gradual acquisition of knowledge by the student.
-Grading of subjects will be on a scale of 1 to 10, with 10 being the highest mark.
+The grading of subjects will be on a scale of 1 to 10, with 10 being the highest mark.

 Professional Future